 - Allow the shirt to dry completely.
 You will still see a little ink but don’t worry; you are not through yet.

-- With a clothes iron that is set to dry (don’t use the steam setting!) heat the section of the paper bag placed over the ink.
-Heat from the iron will transfer the ink to the paper bag.
+- With a clothes iron that is set to dry (don’t use the steam setting!), heat the section of the paper bag placed over the ink.
+The heat from the iron will transfer the ink to the paper bag.

 - Do the fourth and fifth steps again until you can no longer remove ink with these steps.

 - Use some sugar and scrub the section of the garment on which ink is still present.
-It is important to rub the area gently to avoid damaging the shirt.
+It is essential to rub the area gently to avoid damaging the shirt.

-Put a bath towel on a firm and flat surface, place the t-shirt on top with the printed side face up.
-Cover the printed area with a sheet of waxed paper, get an iron set to high cotton to iron the waxed paper (to melt the print and loosen it).
+Put a bath towel on a firm and flat surface and place the t-shirt on top with the printed side face.
+Cover the printed area with a sheet of waxed paper and get an iron set to high cotton to iron the waxed paper (melt the print and loosen it).
 Continue to iron until the ink is sufficiently melted and transferred to the wax paper.
 Use a plastic knife to remove the remaining ink from the t-shirt.